stackedflows/Ground-Up-C/README.md

 # DISLIN

-using teh awesome graphics library https://www.mps.mpg.de/dislin/ to make math-stuff
+using the awesome graphics library https://www.mps.mpg.de/dislin/ to make math-stuff